UofUEpiBio/epiworld/README.md

 ## Other parameters

-- Who did you got the infection from.
+- Who did you get the infection from.
 - Omicron is 1.5 more infectious than delta.
 - Surveillance:
     - Pull people to be tested at random.
-    - Or at symptions.
+    - Or at symptoms.
     - A mix of the two.
-- Define a class for passing extra functions and dataset, for example, testing surveillance.
+- Define a class for passing extra functions and datasets, for example, testing surveillance.
-- Exposed people become infectiuous after k days.
+- Exposed people become infectious after k days.
-- Changes in network can be a function of an ERGM.
-Apply K steps throught time.
+- Network changesthe  can be a function of an ERGM.
+Apply K steps throughout time.
 - Add progress bar.